exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 In this exercise you'll be modelling a weighing machine.

-The weight (`InputWeigh`) can be set and retrieved in pounds or kilograms.
-A negative value cannot be input.
+The weight can be set and retrieved in pounds or kilograms and cannot be negative.

 The weight can be displayed in SI units or US units
 , pounds and ounces.